 Due to the fact that less blood can pass through your arteries there is decreased oxygen delivery to your vital organ systems.
 This can put you at risk for developing heart disease, stroke, and organ failure eventually leading to death.

 The exact cause of atherosclerotic plaque formation is currently unknown.
-However, medical professionals have identified that certain genetic traits, medical conditions, and lifestyle habits may increase the risk of you developing this condition.
+However, medical professionals have identified that certain genetic traits, medical conditions, and lifestyle habits may increase the risk of developing this condition.

 A majority of these risk factors can be controlled.
 For instance, doing the following may lower the risk of this condition: